UniFreak/docker-php/README.md

     - You MUST set your `path_mapping` correctly
     - And `port` to `9000`

-    I'm using Sublime Text with its pacakge Xdebug Client, and the whole setting is something like:
+    I'm using Sublime Text with its pacakge Xdebug Client, and the setting is something like:

     ```json
     "path_mapping": {